gotthardp/gen_coap/README.md

 [![Build Status](https://travis-ci.org/gotthardp/gen_coap.svg?branch=master)](https://travis-ci.org/gotthardp/gen_coap)

 ### Client
-Have a look at [coap-client.sh](coap-client.sh).
+Have a look at [coap-client.erl](examples/coap-client.erl).
 It implements a simple command line utility for manipulation and observation of CoAP resources.
 It shall demonstrate the use of the `coap_client` and `coap_observer` modules.
 The tool accepts the following arguments: